dimitri-nicolo/calico/security/domain-based-policy.md

 #### Trusted DNS servers

 {{site.prodname}} trusts DNS information only from its list of DNS trusted servers.
-Using trusted DNS servers to back domain names in policy, prevents malicious workload from using IPs returned by a fake DNS server to hijack domain names in policy rules.
+Using trusted DNS servers to back domain names in policy, prevents a malicious workload from using IPs returned by a fake DNS server to hijack domain names in policy rules.

 By default, {{site.prodname}} trusts the Kubernetes cluster’s DNS service (kube-dns or CoreDNS).
 For workload endpoints, these out-of-the-box defaults work with standard Kubernetes installs, so normally you won’t change them.
 For host endpoints you will need to add